trackmania-rl/tmrl/README.md

 The car feeds observations such as images to an artificial neural network, which must output the best possible controls from these observations.
 This implies that the AI must understand its environment in some way.
-To achieve this understanding, the car explores the world for a few hours (up to a few days), slowly gaining understanding of how to act efficiently.
+To achieve this understanding, the car explores the world for a few hours (up to a few days), slowly gaining an understanding of how to act efficiently.
 This is accomplished through Deep Reinforcement Learning (RL).
 More precisely, we use the Soft Actor-Critic (SAC) algorithm.